Ivy Mok (Radboud University)

 James McQueen (Radboud University)

 Jonathan Peelle (Washington University in Saint Louis, USA)

 Lars Riecke (Maastricht University)

-Momo Yamamura, Rik Does, Wibke Naumann, Anna Ravenschlag, Jeonga Kim, Marjolein Van Os, Marie Stadtbäumer, Rebecca Wogan, Vilde Reksnes, Myriam Weiss, Nora Kennis.
+Momo Yamamura, Rik Does, Wibke Naumann, Christina Papoutsi, Anna Ravenschlag, Jeonga Kim, Marjolein Van Os, Marie Stadtbäumer, Rebecca Wogan, Vilde Reksnes, Myriam Weiss, Nora Kennis.